varigit/pyvar/docs/_sources/index.rst.txt

 --------

-The **Variscite Python API** known as **pyvar** is a set of high-level abstractions that allows beginning users to develop their own applications regarding Machine Learning, multimedia, and more.
+The **Variscite Python API** known as **pyvar** is a set of high-level abstractions that allows beginning users to develop their own applications pertaining to machine mearning, multimedia, and more.
 This package aims to provide classes that you can easily import and use on your project, and it also includes quick source code examples to help in your development.